SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 $$;

-As a result, during code conversion, the statement SELECT $1, $2 INTO :MAXID, :MAXAGE FROM TABLE(RESULT_SCAN(LAST_QUERY_ID())) will assign values in an unexpected order.
-The value of Max(AGE) will be assigned to :MAXID, while Max(ID) will be assigned to :MAXAGE, which is the opposite of what’s intended.
+Thus, when converting the code, the SELECT $1, $2 INTO :MAXID, :MAXAGE FROM TABLE(RESULT_SCAN(LAST_QUERY_ID())) will assign the values incorrectly.
+Max(AGE) will be assigned to :MAXID and Max(ID) to :MAXAGE.

-This issue can be resolved by adjusting either the order of output parameters in the SELECT INTO statement or by modifying the order in the SQL string to match.
+This needs to be manually fixed by either changing the order of the output parameters in the SELECT INTO statement or by changing the order in the SQL string.

 CREATE PROCEDURE INCORRECT_OUTPUT_PARAMS_ORDER